 There was no turning back after that.
-The agrochemical industry has been forever in the lead, encouraging extensive research and development of fertilisers to manufacture products that aid crop production in the most effective and sustainable ways possible.
-Advancements in crop science and technology-enabled agronomists and scientists to develop potent chemicals that boosted crop cultivation for a growing population, and also ensured that farms need only the least amount of these nutrient supplements and growth fertilisers to significantly impact agricultural output.
+The agrochemical industry has been forever in the lead, encouraging extensive research and development of fertilizers to manufacture products that aid crop production in the most effective and sustainable ways possible.
+Advancements in crop science and technology have enabled agronomists and scientists to develop potent agrochemicals that boosted crop cultivation for a growing population.
+It also ensured that farms need only the least amount of these nutrient supplements and growth fertilizers to significantly impact agricultural output.

-While the agrochemical industry is set on its path to make agriculture highly efficient, productive and sustainable, there are quite a few barriers in the supply chain that challenge these manufacturers, with respect to pre- and post-distribution processes.
-These barriers are today being overcome with the adoption of a wide array of precision tools that make innovative use of technologies such as satellite monitoring, artificial intelligence, IoT, and big data analytics.
+While the agrochemical industry is set on its path to making agriculture highly efficient, productive, and sustainable, there are quite a few barriers in the supply chain that challenge these manufacturers, with respect to pre- and post-distribution processes.
+These barriers are today being overcome with the adoption of a wide array of precision tools that make innovative use of technologies such as satellite monitoring, artificial intelligence, IoT, and cloud computing.

-CropIn, an agri-tech pioneer and a provider of innovative solutions for the global agriculture sector, has designed a unique suite of SaaS solutions that have been transforming agribusinesses over the past few years.
-CropIn’s application of advanced technologies facilitates agri-input manufactures to penetrate deep into their markets with dynamic go-to-market strategies based on accurate market intelligence.
-CropIn’s future-proof platform breaks down agri ground-truth and other key sources of real-time big data including satellite-imagery and weather forecasts into layers of vital data points to deliver scientific and actionable insights that can be leveraged by agrochemical businesses to arrive at data-driven business decisions.
+Cropin, an agri-tech pioneer and a provider of innovative solutions for the global agriculture sector, has designed a unique suite of SaaS solutions that have been transforming agribusinesses over the past few years.
+Cropin’s application of advanced technologies facilitates agri-input manufacturers to penetrate deep into their markets with dynamic go-to-market strategies based on accurate market intelligence.

-CropIn’s SmartRisk® is an AI/ML-powered platform that was built to provide agribusinesses with a competitive advantage by enabling a thorough analysis and mitigation of potential risks.
-The SmartRisk® platform examines the various agro-climatic zones using weather forecasts and provides insights at a regional/postcode level on the regions where agrochemicals sales are likely to increase.
-SmartRisk® allows users to detect crops, establish regional-level historical data insights on crops produced in the region, analyse the health of the crop currently under cultivation and forecast its yield, helping key stakeholders to hedge risks and strategise sales planning.
+Cropin’s SmartRisk is an AI/ML-powered platform that was built to provide agribusinesses with a competitive advantage by enabling a thorough analysis and mitigation of potential risks.
+The SmartRisk platform examines the various agro-climatic zones using weather forecasts and provides insights at a regional/postcode level on the regions where agrochemicals sales are likely to increase.

-One of CropIn’s client partners Myanma Awba have recognised SmartFarm® as one of the most efficient software solutions to manage demo farms remotely and establish a mutually beneficial relationship with their target farmers.
+One of Cropin’s client partners recognized SmartFarm as the most efficient software solution to manage demo farms remotely and establish a mutually beneficial relationship with their target farmers.
 SmartFarm’s mobile application allowed field extension teams to register the various demo plots and capture various farm activities as and when they take place.
-The R&D team can also utilise this data to monitor the effectiveness of the agrochemical outside lab conditions.
+The R&D team also utilized this data to monitor the effectiveness of the agrochemical outside lab conditions.

-Furthermore, CropIn enabled Awba to identify high- and low-density sales points and manage its dealers/distributors using SmartSales™ application, CropIn’s input management solution to forecast and improve sales.
-The application facilitates hassle-free organisation and management of data on a secure cloud platform for easy access and visibility.
-SmartSales’ interactive dashboard enables the management team to utilise this data to track payment history and credit limit of every dealer and benchmark their performance based on their sales on a season-to-season basis.
+Furthermore, Cropin enabled the company to identify high- and low-density sales points and manage its dealers/distributors.
+The application facilitated hassle-free organization and management of data on a secure cloud platform for easy access and visibility.
+The interactive dashboards enabled the management team to utilize this data to track the payment history and credit limit of every dealer and benchmark their performance based on their sales on a season-to-season basis.